Dnomyar/Teashar/README.md

 ## The app
-Here is its looks like :
+Here is what it's looks like :
 ![Picture of what it looks like](/teashar.png?raw=true)

 It is also possible to remove a entry :